Mariam-adel7/Handwritten-Digit-Recognition/README.md

 ├── pre_processing.py # Data preprocessing script

-└── 10000.rar #The dataset which is digits images
+└── 10000.rar #The dataset which is digits' images